plants with fertilizer

 Plants in pots can survive without extra nutrition or fertiliser.
 But that does not mean that extra nutrition is not necessary.
 Just that extra bite will ensure that the plant develops new growth faster and stays healthy and very beautiful.
 Hi handsome!
 So when we talk about feeding plants, that’s not exactly what we do because plants can feed themselves quite well.
 What you as a PLNTSparent do is fertilise the plants and provide them with certain nutrients they need to grow well.

 There are 16 different elements that plants need for healthy and strong growth.
 Quite a large menu, right?
 Carbon, hydrogen, and oxygen are the foundation for photosynthesis.
 Those are required in large quantities.
 Plants get these from air and water.
 Plants also need relatively large amounts of nitrogen, phosphorus, and potassium.
-These elements are called the primary nutrients, and this is why they form the basis for most fertilizers.
+These elements are called the primary nutrients, and this is why they form the basis for most fertilisers.

 Calcium, magnesium and sulphur are needed in smaller quantities.
 These are the secondary nutrients.
 Although they are usually present in sufficient quantities in soil, they may be lacking in soil-less mixtures, especially those with few ingredients.